 The idea of rainbows landing on green fields or on pots of gold is one of the classic images people have of Irish legends.
 We see rainbows mentioned in wise Irish phrases like “for every storm, a rainbow” and “may the rainbow be certain to follow each rain”.

 The weather in Ireland means that rainbows here are more common than in other places, and they are considered to bring blessings from heaven.

-This concept is used in movies such as Finian’s Rainbow, from 1968.
+This concept is used in movies such as Finian’s Rainbow, from 1968, and one of the best movies inspired by Irish mythology.
 A musical fantasy starring Fred Astaire and Petula Clark, the film follows the adventures of an Irish immigrant who moved to the US with a leprechaun’s pot of gold.

 2009’s A Shine of Rainbows takes a more sombre approach but also uses the imagery of rainbows to represent something worth aiming for.